 We will continue to Murmansk, a city halfway between Moscow and the North Pole, and 120 miles north of the Arctic Circle.
 As the main city of the Kola Peninsula, it started as a tiny settlement and Arctic trading post.
 In 1916, under pressure from the British to establish a support port, Murmansk was founded.
 Thanks to the influence of the Gulf Stream, the port is ice-free year-round.
 Homeport of Russia’s nuclear-powered icebreakers we’ll visit the Nuclear Icebreaker Museum Ship.

-Optional Activities in Kirkenes: You may like to book some additional optional activities such as a Snowmobile Safari, Snow Shoe Walking Tour, take a magical excursion by husky dog sledge or go in search of the Northern Lights by husky dog sledge.
-Each sledge is pulled by a team of eight dogs, and can seat two people and a driver called a dog musher.
-These activities have limited places and are weather permitting - please request at the time of booking the tour.
-Contact us for prices.
+Optional Activities in Kirkenes: You may like to book some additional optional activities such as a Snow Shoe Walking Tour (2 hours), go in search of the Northern Lights by snowmobile (3 hours) or take a magical excursion by husky dog sledge (2 hours).
+Each sledge is pulled by a team of eight dogs and can seat two people and a driver called a dog musher.
+These activities have limited places and should be requested at the time of booking the tour - please contact us for prices.

 For a really memorable experience why not choose the ‘coolest’ hotel check-in around and stay overnight at the Snow Hotel?
 Upgrades to the snow hotel are limited so book early to avoid disappointment.
 The snow hotel stays at a constant minus five degrees centigrade and thermal sleeping bags are provided.
 Showers, toilets and a Scandinavian sauna are provided in a building next to the snow hotel.

-This morning a unique winter experience awaits on our King Crab Safari.
-The excursion begins with a snowmobile-drawn sleigh across the frozen fjords.
+Today a unique winter experience awaits on our King Crab Fishing adventure.
+The excursion begins with a snowmobile drawn sleigh across the frozen fjords.
 Warm clothing and a helmet is provided.
-Through a hole in the ice your master guide will demonstrate how to catch the magnificent Arctic King Crab (which can span two metres and weigh upto 15kgs) and prepare it for cooking.
-We then continue by sleigh to the nearby Fisherman's Lodge, where the crabs you catch will be prepared and cooked for you.
-It is here you can enjoy your delicious King Crab meal by the cosy log fire.
+Through a hole in the ice you will be shown by your guide a catch of the magnificent Arctic King Crab (which can span two metres and weigh up to 15kgs).
+We then continue by sleigh to the nearby Fisherman’s Lodge, where it is here by a roaring log fire that your fresh King Crab meal awaits.

 Today we cross the border back into Russia and re-join our train which is waiting for us in Nikel Murmansk.